Airship Data Processing Addendum

 The data importer is (please specify briefly activities relevant to the transfer):

-Urban Airship UK Limited, incorporated in the United Kingdom (and part of the Airship group of companies), that provides technical support and account management services in connection with the Airship Customer Engagement SaaS platform (“Service”) and related services to its customers.
+For data exporters transferring Personal Data from EEA countries (other than the United Kingdom) or Switzerland: Urban Airship UK Limited, incorporated in the United Kingdom (and part of the Airship group of companies), that provides technical support and account management services in connection with the Airship Customer Engagement SaaS platform (“Service”) and related services to its customers.

 The personal data transferred concern the following categories of data subjects (please specify):